Leadership and Developing Diversity and Inclusion

 - encourage conversation

-- remember to breath
+- remember to breath and relax

 - How we treat each other: